Mega Millions jackpot nears billion dollar mark, at $977 million

 Mega Millions officials say this is only the sixth time in the game's nearly 22-year history that the jackpot has gone as high as $977 million, and the five jackpots that topped it were all over $1 billion.

-The largest jackpot ever was a $1.6 billion prize from a single ticket sold in Neptune, Florida, last August.
+The largest Mega Millions jackpot ever was a $1.6 billion prize from a single ticket sold in Neptune, Florida, last August.

 The largest prize in U.S. lottery history was a $2.04 billion Powerball jackpot from a single ticket sold near Los Angeles in February 2023.